Not sure what career to choose? Contact us

 The program also features loan caps for course loans.
 This means if your fees are above the loan cap, you will need to pay the difference.
 Most TAFE NSW students will not be affected by loan caps, but if you are, you will be advised of this during your enrolment.

-For more information please contact your campus/college or refer to the Commonwealth Department of Education and Training website.
+For more information regarding the VET FEE-HELP "opt in" process, please refer to the Commonwealth Department of Education and Training website.

 The VET Student Loan program allows eligible students to defer tuition fees for approved diplomas or advanced diplomas.